43-year-old man shot and killed in central Fresno, police say

 FRESNO, Calif.
-(KFSN) -- An investigation is underway after a 43-year-old man was shot and killed in central Fresno.
+(KFSN) -- Detectives swarmed an apartment complex in central Fresno after a 43-year-old man was shot inside.

-The Fresno Police Department says it happened around 2 pm near E Grant Ave and Mariposa St.
+It was around 2 Sunday afternoon that police got the 911 call.
+A man was hit by gunfire near Mariposa and Grant.

-Police say when they arrived at the scene, they found the man with a gunshot wound.
-CPR attempts were unsuccessful and he died at the scene.
+When officers arrived -- they found the victim lying on the ground suffering from a gunshot wound.

 43-year-old man shot and killed in central Fresno, police say